Darrkzero/student-management-api/README.md

 python runserver.py
 ```

-<p style="font-size: 20px; margin-top: 20px;">To start operations with the database and navigate through some API endpoints ... the user to the endpoints will have to be authorized by making use of the model of login and signup and its authentication.there are also different authorizations for teachers and students.</p>
+<p style="font-size: 20px; margin-top: 20px;">To start operations with the database and navigate through some API endpoints ... the user to the endpoints will have to be authorized by making use of the model of login and signup and its authentication.
+There are different authorizations for teachers and students.</p>